-Melissa Stucky thanked Manny Cid for his support at the High School; discussed in-person schooling; online meetings; other communities that hold in-person public meetings; elimination of R1 zoning; the need for affordable housing and urban transportation; and she asserted that the roads downtown had too much over-stimulation and it was hard to tell what was going on.
+Melissa Stucky thanked Manny Cid for his support at the High School; discussed in-person schooling; online meetings; other communities that hold in-person public meetings; elimination of Rl zoning; the need for affordable housing and urban transportation; and she asserted that the roads downtown had too much over-stimulation and it was hard to tell what was going on.

-Khin Khin Gyi discussed fair housing in the City; the Fair Housing Assessment; Racially/Ethnically Concentrated Areas of Poverty (RECAPs); tracts categorized as areas of hiqh segregation and poverty; the Fair Housing Task Force; comments made at the Planning Commission meeting; objective data; diversity; and she expressed concern with misleading, unsubstantiated claims that inflammatory and cause divisiveness.
+Khin Khin Gyi discussed fair housing in the City; the Fair Housing Assessment; Racially/Ethnically Concentrated Areas of Poverty (RECAPs); tracts categorized as areas segregation and poverty; the Fair Housing Task Force; comments made at the Planning Commission meeting; objective expressed concern with misleading, diversity; and she inflammatory unsubstantiated claims that cause and divisiveness.